Hildebrand Law, P.C. mobile logo

 The Court of Appeals of Arizona affirmed the family court’s order to impose the ten percent interest rate and the ruling that the Husband was not entitled to an offset for Wife’s share of the debt.
 The appellate court also modified the accrual date of the interest to the original decree’s date of entry.

 If you need information about interest on a judgment in a divorce decree in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.